• Skip to primary navigation

 So with three easy CSS edits, you have a beautiful events calendar!

-And this is the beautiful corresponding calendar.
+And this is the beautiful corresponding calendar with all the Select fields in one line.

 You can have a beautiful, hardworking website for your small business.